NURS FPX 6103 Assessment 3 Nurse Educator Philosophy Statement

 Thus, the attitude of a nurse educator is to embrace learning as a lifelong process that takes place in a partnership, flexible, adult learning environment.
 The educator must provide a safe, positive, and welcoming educational culture that facilitates the growth of innovation, analysis, and self-pondering.

 I appreciate the prior learning of adult learners, their perspectives, and their backgrounds, and I understand that each learner has their needs and interests.
-Moreover, I am also in favor of the approaches to changing the educational methodologies and strategies in accordance with the needs of the individual child.
+Moreover, I am also in favor of the approaches to changing the educational methodologies and strategies to the needs of the individual child.
 I continue developing the ideas of self-motivated learning, promoting the culture of lifelong learning, and empowering adult learners to take an active role in learning (Rusch with Malè-Fbv & Rusc, 2019).

 It also pertains to developing a friendly, inspiring, and sensitive climate to the students’ cultural backgrounds.
 I like how technology and innovation are applied in the classroom to enhance results and increase participation.